MrClock8163/GeoComPy/docs/connections.rst

     with open_serial("COM1", timeout=15) as com:
         com.send("some message")

-If a time consuming request has to be executed, that might exceed the normal connection timeout, it is possible to run it with a temporary override.
+If a time consuming request has to be executed (that might exceed the normal connection timeout), it is possible to run it with a temporary override.

 .. code-block:: python
     :caption: Timeout override for slow requests